Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 Children Items, like User Stories, in Aggregated Projects.

 Backlog Items will appear in Program's Backlog at some point of their life thanks to "explicit backlog" mechanism:

-- either by adding it explicitly with the "Add to top backlog" action in the artifact view,
+- either by adding it explicitly with the "Add to backlog" action in the artifact view,
 - or by configuring a Workflow transition that will move the artifact in the Backlog when the artifact reaches a given status.

 When a user plans a Backlog Item in a Milestone in Program's Backlog, the Children Items in each aggregated projects are